Why Do Tech Companies File So Many Weird, Alarming Patents?

 Other times, coverage focuses on the illustrations.
 “It is very important to note that the pictures in a patent often don’t give you a great sense of what the patent actually covers,” Ouellette says.
 Often the pictures show one thing, and the claims the patent actually makes are a bit more tepid.
 Take the Amazon worker cage patent.
 The image is striking, a person standing inside a metal cage.
 But when you read the claims that Amazon is actually making in the patent, there’s nothing that specifically describes a cage at all.
 It turns out, those images are rarely ever created by the inventors themselves but are instead drawn up by the patent attorney or a special patent illustrator.
 (Facebook representatives did not respond to our requests for comment.
 A Sony representative told me that “we cannot comment on the details of these matter due to the confidentiality.”)
 Yelderman also says that sometimes patent attorneys have a bit of fun with the illustrations.
 “I once made an image that … for no reason, happened to include the text of the Foreign Corrupt Practices Act, just to see if anybody would notice, and it had nothing to do with the invention.”
 As far as he knows, no one has noticed.

 Stein says that recently he’s had companies bail on patents because they might be perceived as creepy.
-In fact, in one case, Stein says that the company even filed to have the requests pulled offline by the patent office.
-As distrust of technology corporations mounts, the way we read patents has changed.
+In fact, in one case, Stein says that the company even refiled a patent to avoid a PR headache.* As distrust of technology corporations mounts, the way we read patents has changed.
 “Everybody involved in the patent process is a technologist. … We don’t tend to step back and think, this could be perceived as something else by people who don’t trust us.”
 But people are increasingly unwilling to give massive tech companies the benefit of the doubt.
 This is why Google’s patent for a “Gaze tracking system” got pushback—do you really want Google to know exactly what you look at and for how long?

 Let’s go back to the infamous “Amazon wants to put workers in a cage” patent.
 Looking at the claims of the patent, you’ll see a document that describes essentially a moving platform that can transport a worker around an active work site, which might include dangerous machinery.
 The company filed for the patent in 2016, but it didn’t make headlines until two years later, when it was highlighted in a presentation by A.I. researchers.
 They framed the patent as “an extraordinary illustration of worker alienation, a stark moment in the relationship between humans and machines.”
 When the press ran with that interpretation, Amazon’s senior vice president of operations Dave Clark made a statement on Twitter: “Sometimes even bad ideas get submitted for patents.
 This was never used and we have no plans for usage.
 We developed a far better solution which is a small vest associates can wear that cause all robotic drive units in their proximity to stop moving.”